raquo/Laminar/README.md

 In a virtual DOM library like React or Snabbdom, changing an element over time is achieved by creating a new virtual element that contains the information on what the element should look like, then running a diffing algorithm on this new virtual element and the previous virtual element representing the same real JS DOM element.
 Said diffing algorithm will come up with a list of operations that need to be performed on the underlying JS DOM element in order to bring it to the state prescribed by the new virtual element you've created.

-_Laminar_ does not work like that.
+Laminar does not work like that.
 We use reactive streams to represent elements changing over time.
 Let's see how this is much simpler than any virtual DOM.

-_Laminar_ uses [XStream.js](https://github.com/staltz/xstream) streams via [XStream.scala](https://github.com/raquo/XStream.scala) typed interface.
-It is designed specifically for Cycle.js, a use case much like _Laminar_', and is much simpler than typical Scala streaming libraries (no execution context / multi-threading – thanks, Javascript).
+Laminar uses [XStream.js](https://github.com/staltz/xstream) streams via [XStream.scala](https://github.com/raquo/XStream.scala) typed interface.
+It is designed specifically for Cycle.js, a use case much like Laminar', and is much simpler than typical Scala streaming libraries (no execution context / multi-threading – thanks, Javascript).
 To use Laminar, you will need an understanding of how typical lazy streams work, and some basic knowledge of XStream.

-Note: As a convention both in the docs and in _Laminar_ API, we use dollar-prefixed names for streams.
+Note: As a convention both in the docs and in Laminar API, we use dollar-prefixed names for streams.
 So `$count: XStream[Int]` would be a stream of counts.
 A `$url: XStream[String]` would be a stream of URLs.
 Notice that `url` is singular. if the stream emitted lists of urls instead, then you could call it `$urls: XStream[List[String]]` (or `$urlList`).
 So:

 ```scala
 val $prettyColor: XStream[String] = ???